petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/microservice-client-extensions.md

 Microservice client extensions require pre-configured authentication profiles to handle requests properly and call protected Liferay APIs.
 You can add authentication profiles by including them as client extensions within the same project (e.g., [OAuth user agent client extensions](./configuration-client-extensions.md#oauth-user-agent-client-extensions)).

-Microservice client extensions are hosted automatically when deployed within Liferay Experience Cloud.
+Microservice client extensions are hosted automatically when deployed within Liferay Cloud.
 If self-hosting a Liferay instance, you must host the microservices that these client extensions use separately.

 ## Object Action Client Extensions